-Place all ingredients into a small food processor, and pulse until a fine crumb mixture remains.
-It should be loose granules that press together easily when pinched between your fingers.
+Place all crust ingredients into a small food processor, and pulse until a fine crumb mixture remains.
+It should look like loose granules that press together easily when pinched between your fingers.

 Press 2-3 Tbs. of crust into the bottom of a bowl or glass cup.

-Top with a 3-4 Tbs. of your chia pudding
+Top with a generous layer of chia pudding

-Garnish with an extra blob of yogurt, a sprinkle of crust crumbles, and a few crushed pepitas
+Garnish with an extra dollop of yogurt, a sprinkle of crust crumbles, and a few crushed pepitas.

 Welcome to Y-U-M city.